-American Eldercare Research Organization provides a Resource Locator Tools that helps families and caregivers find the means to pay for and reduce the cost of long term care for their loved ones.
+The American Eldercare Research Organization provides a Resource Locator Tool that helps families and caregivers find the means to pay for and reduce the cost of long-term care – including assisted living and home care – for their loved ones.

 The ASA works to enhance the knowledge and skills of older adults and their families, and offers information on a variety of aging-related topics.